A deterministic approach to Loewner-energy minimizers: Background and notation

-So SLE with forcing is just normal SLE but where the evolution of $\lambda_t$ is influenced by the location of the \emph{force points} $U^1_t, \ldots, U^n_t$.
-The connection to energy-minimizers is when $\kappa =0$, in which case this becomes a deterministic system of ODE's.
+So in SLE with forcing the dynamics of $\lambda_t$ is influenced by the location of the \emph{force points} $U^1_t, \ldots, U^n_t$, but all other points evolve according to the normal Loewner flow generated by $\lambda_t$.
+The connection to energy-minimizers is when $\kappa =0$, in which case \eqref{Eq:SLErhoSDE} becomes a deterministic system of ODE's.

 For our purposes it will be convenient to occasionally reverse the direction of the flow, and we define \emph{upwards SLE$_\kappa(\rho_1,\ldots, \rho_n)$ starting from $(\xi_0, V^1_0, \ldots, V^n_0)$} to be the process given by flow \eqref{Eq:LoewnerEqUp} where $\xi_t$ and the force points $V^1_t, \ldots, V^n_t$ satisfy